-The Virginia General Assembly passed legislation in 2018 that requires transit agencies operating in urbanized areas to develop a Transit Strategic Plan (TSP) to ensure that transit services are planned in a way that better meets the mobility needs of their communities.
+The Virginia General Assembly passed legislation in 2018 that requires transit agencies operating in urbanized areas to develop a ten-year Transit Strategic Plan (TSP) to ensure that transit services are planned in a way that better meets the mobility needs of their communities.
 This gives those agencies an opportunity to evaluate and update their services and networks to respond to changes in demand.

-The main goal of a TSP is to create a strategic blueprint outlining desired changes that will improve the provision of transit services throughout each agency's service area within existing funding structures.
-This is an opportunity for each agency to look at their system as a blank slate, re-examine the priorities of stakeholders and riders, and make difficult choices concerning where and how to provide services in an efficient and cost-effective manner.
+The main goal of the ten-year TSP is to create a strategic blueprint outlining desired changes that will improve the provision of transit services throughout each agency's service area within existing funding structures.
+This is an opportunity for each agency to look at its system as a blank slate, re-examine the priorities of stakeholders and riders, and make difficult choices concerning where and how to provide services in an efficient and cost-effective manner.

-The TSP is intended to replace the previously required Transit Development Plan (TDP) for agencies that are required to complete one.
-With this in mind, the TSP will provide a foundation for future funding requests, directly advising each agency's programming process in the years that follow its adoption.
+The TSP replaces the previously required Transit Development Plan (TDP) for agencies that are required to complete one.
+The TSP provides a foundation for future funding requests, directly advising each agency's programming process in the years that follow its adoption.
 The planning horizon for a TSP is 10 years; this includes the fiscal year for which funds are being sought and the subsequent nine (9) years.